 The best remedy to relieve from all scalp problems is tea tree oil.
-It has the following properties that keep all the scalp problems at bay.
-Tea tree oil acts as anti-fungal that kills the bacteria causing the over production of the skin cells which creates white flakes called dandruff.
+It is one of the best essential oils for dandruff – it has the incredible properties that keep all the scalp problems at bay.
+Tea tree oil for dandruff acts as anti-fungal that kills the bacteria causing the over production of the skin cells which creates white flakes called dandruff.
 When applied on scalp, it penetrates the hair follicles, unclogs them and kills microorganisms that trigger dandruff, itchy scalp and irritation.

 Here are some reasons why tea tree is good: